Academics |

 About the City

 Synonymous with style, Milan is the center of Italian fashion, finance, and industry.
 The largest concentration of industry, most major corporations, fashion house Armani, and countless banks establish Milan as Italy's economic powerhouse.
-The city also boasts the fourth largest cathedral in the world, Leonardo da Vinci's Last Supper, and stunning operas at La Scala.
-Shopping is of religious significance in Milan and the world's most famous designers have their flagship stores here.
-For more information on Milan and Italy, visit the following website: The Italian Government Tourist Board
+The city also boasts the fourth-largest cathedral in the world, Leonardo da Vinci's The Last Supper, and stunning operas at La Scala.
+Shopping is of religious significance in Milan, and the world's most famous designers have their flagship stores here.
+For more information on Milan and Italy, visit the following website: The Italian Government Tourist Board.

 Travel Documents